 Surveys the impact of the emergence and evolution of new media technologies on the production, circulation, and criticism of art in the late twentieth century and in the twenty-first century.
 Topics include video art, multimedia installation, digital photography, and Internet art, as well as the critical and theoretical frameworks that inspired and responded to them.

 ARTH 5902.
 Special Topics in Art and Design History.
 4 Hours.

 Offers an opportunity for the intensive study of specialized themes in areas of research in art history, aesthetics, or critical studies.
 Format and content are determined by the instructor in this elective in Art + Design history.
-Prereq.
-Senior or graduate standing.
+May be repeated once.